pivot-access-ltd/bma-offline-docs/src/how-to-create-and-manage-vms-5148.md

 - [How to add a VM](#heading--add-vm-from-ui)
 - [How to delete a VM](#heading--delete-a-machine)

+There is also some [background material on VM hosting](/t/how-to-deploy-virtual-machines/6500#heading--MAAS-VM-hosting) available, if you need it.

 <a href="#heading--add-vm-from-ui"><h2 id="heading--add-vm-from-ui">How to add a VM</h2></a>

 While on VM host's details view, select 'Compose' from the 'Take action' drop-down menu to compose a machine.